scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Summon a cloud of toxic spores in a 5x5 tile area centered on a point in range.
 Any creature that enters the cloud for the first time this round or starts their turn there makes a Stamina save against your spellcasting.
-On failure they are paralyzed until the end of their next turn.
+On failure gain Paralyze 1 until the end of their next turn or increase the level of an existing Paralyze.

 Add an enhanced die for every level cast above 4th.